rasor/angularattack2017-crawling/README.md

 The places on the map is divided into one or more of the categories
 * Hotel: 'ion-home',
 * Restaurant: 'ion-fork',
-* PetShop: 'ion-ios-cart',
+* Shop: 'ion-ios-cart',
 * Wellness: 'ion-happy',
 * Park: 'ion-leaf',
-* BeautySalon: 'ion-scissors',
+* Beautysalon: 'ion-scissors',
 * Hospital: 'ion-ios-medkit',
 * Photographer: 'ion-camera',
 * Travel: 'ion-briefcase',